SkylineCommunications/dataminer-docs/connector-help/connector_help/Puregas_P200W.md

 # Puregas P200W

-With this driver, you can gather and view information from the **Puregas P200W** device, a dehydrator.
+With this connector, you can gather and view information from the **Puregas P200W** device, a dehydrator.

 ## About

-The Puregas P200W driver is used to monitor and control a Puregas P200W device.
+The Puregas P200W connector is used to monitor and control a Puregas P200W device.
 It provides an overview of the different parameters of the device along with its statuses and generated alarms.
-The driver uses SNMP to retrieve the data from the device.
+The connector uses SNMP to retrieve the data from the device.
 All parameters are polled every 30 seconds.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION:**